IBM-Cloud/terraform-provider-ibm/website/docs/r/scc_instance.html.markdown

 Create, update, and delete scc_instance with this resource.

-~> NOTE: This is documenation of the resource `ibm_resource_instance` catering the service `Security and Compliance Center`.
-For more about on the Terraform resource, click [here](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/resource_instance)
+~> NOTE: This document details how to use the resource `ibm_resource_instance` targeting the service `Security and Compliance Center`.
+For more information about the Terraform resource `ibm_resource_instance`, click [here](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/resource_instance)

 ## Example Usage